-The School of Medicine delivers internationally renowned research programmes in musculoskeletal disorders, mental health, cardiovascular epidemiology, and multimorbidity in primary care.
+The School of Medicine delivers internationally renowned research programmes in musculoskeletal disorders, mental health, cardiovascular epidemiology, and multimorbidity in primary care, with an increasing interest in public health and global health research.
 This work is underpinned by several existing and ongoing high-quality observational cohorts and randomised clinical trials and use of (linked) electronic health records.
 The School hosts the Primary Care Centre of Excellence Versus Arthritis, and an NIHR accredited Clinical Trials Unit